 Mission

-The City of Manchester Office of Youth Services is dedicated to the holistic development and empowerment of all Manchester’s youth.
+The mission of the City of Manchester Office of Youth Services is to foster and support the holistic development and empowerment of all Manchester’s youth.

 Vision Statement